Deviated Septum: Causes and Treatment [Fix Your Breath]

 is displaced to one side.
 Your septum anatomically separates your left nasal

 cavitiy from your right nasal cavity.
 The septum, in healthy people, is situated in the center of your nose, equally separating left and right sides.
 However, due to genetic factors (it can run in families) and nasal injuries (common in childhood), these are the main official causes, the nasal septum can become and remain displaced.
 This makes

 When a deviated septum is severe, it can block one side of your nose and reduce

 airflow, causing difficulty breathing, nosebleeds and other symptoms.

 Natural treatment for deviated septum: Retrain your breath

-Treatment of deviated septum, as most doctors believe and use it, can include adhesive strips and medical drugs that allow to reduce some symptoms.
-It is believed by most doctors thay to correct a deviated septum, surgery is necessary.
+Treatment of a deviated septum, as most doctors believe and use it, can include adhesive strips and medical drugs that allow reducing some symptoms.
+It is believed by most doctors that to correct a deviated septum, surgery is necessary.

-However, experience of hundreds of Buteyko students and those who appllied the Frolov/Amazing DIY breathing devices testify that it is possible to reverse all symptoms of deviated septum, and even normalize structural anatomy due to deviated septum either completely or nearly completely with breathing retraining.
+However, the experience of hundreds of Buteyko students and those who applied the Frolov/Amazing DIY breathing devices testify that it is possible to reverse all symptoms of a deviated septum, and even normalize structural anatomy due to deviated septum either completely or nearly completely with breathing retraining.